DEFRA/epr-prn-integration-function/compose/README.md

-# Running all services via docker compose
+# Running all dependent services via docker compose

 ## Function dependencies

-See `epr-calculator-frontend/compose` and copy the .env.example file, obtaining the secret(s) needed from a fellow dev.

 From the `epr-prn-integration-function` folder in a terminal, run: